Vikings decline center Garrett Bradbury's fifth-year option

-The Vikings declined center Garrett Bradbury's fifth-year option on Monday, a league source confirmed.
+The Vikings declined center Garrett Bradbury's fifth-year option Monday, the team announced.
 The decision, which was widely expected, will make the 2019 first-round pick a free agent after the season.

 He returned to his starting center spot in December as the Vikings moved Mason Cole back to right guard, but Bradbury struggled in the final weeks of the season, particularly in a Dec.
 26 loss to the Rams where he allowed a sack and three pressures.